mkingsnorth/nebula_generator_docs/docs/index.rst

 ---------------------------------

 The |Nebula Generator| is for digital artists to create configurable space nebula effects in 2D or 3D using |Blender|.
 Great for concept art, game backgrounds, and animations.

+Go to the :ref:`Getting Started Section<Getting Started>` for a step by step guide on how to set up and use the 3D Nebula Generator.

 Features
 ---------------------------------